UVVM/UVVM/uvvm_util/doc/rst/func_cov_pkg_overview.rst

 which writes all the necessary information to a file and ``load_coverage_db()`` which reads it back into a new coverpoint.
 Note that this must be done for every coverpoint in the testbench and they must be written to separate files.

+When using ``load_coverage_db()``, the following applies for the given coverpoint:

+    * The complete configuration is overwritten.
+    * The bins matching with the loaded bins (same type, values, min_hits and rand_weight) are also overwritten.
+    * Any loaded bins which are not found in the given coverpoint are added.
+    * Any bins in the given coverpoint which are not found in the loaded coverpoint are kept.
+However, depending on the *new_bins_acceptance* parameter, an alert can be generated whenever this occurs.
+The default behaviour is to generate a TB_WARNING alert to ensure that all the testcases collect coverage from the same bins.
+However, for instance when running two testcases in a certain order, one might add extra bins in the second testcase which are irrelevant for the first one, and in this case the alert can be removed.

 .. important::

-    * It is NOT recommended to add more bins after loading the database in a coverpoint to avoid creating duplicate bins.
-A TB_WARNING alert is generated whenever this occurs.
+    * It is NOT recommended to add more bins to a given coverpoint after loading the database to avoid creating duplicate bins.
+A
+      TB_WARNING alert is generated whenever this occurs.
-    * It is NOT recommended to sample a coverpoint before loading the database since that coverage will be ovewritten.
+    * It is NOT recommended to sample a coverpoint before loading the database since that coverage will be overwritten.
 A TB_WARNING alert is generated whenever this occurs.

 .. hint::
     When loading a database, the coverage report will be written to the log.
 In this case, it also contains the number of TC that